Click on these logos

 4th ANNUAL DINNER SHOW FEATURING GATLIN

-Sports Skills Classes: New session begins October 13.
-Have fun while are free for Family Plus and Family Members.
+New session begins October 13.
+Have fun while learning basic skills in a game-first approach.
+Classes are free for Family Plus and Family Members.
 Program Members $40.

 Ages 3-5 Tuesdays 5:00-5:30.
 Ages 6-9 Tuesdays 5:30-6:00.
 Include dribbling, passing, scoring, and more.